Nandana-Neo/OS_A2/README.md

 ## Pre-requisites

+There might be an error when trying to run the `make` command.
 This usually occurs when the kernel headers haven't been installed properly.
 Run in terminal:
 ```bash
 sudo apt update